 I had never played Pokémon, and I only ever watched the first season of the cartoon!

 Sorry, that isn’t even true, I gave up around the 60th episode, because it was pretty boring and formulaic.

 What is worse, this makes me the most qualified to review Pokémon Red out of the four of us that currently write for this site.

 This game really showed the power of the Gameboy!
 I slagged Kirby off for having nothing to it, and I am justified, there is literally 10-15 minutes of play time in that game.
 It took me 15 hours just to get the 4th badge, and finally defeated the Elite Four after 28 hours.
 If you want to catch all, trade and level eveything to level 100, then you’re talking 100 hours+ game time.
 This is around the time it takes me to 100% Final Fantasy 7, 8 or 9, so there is a lot going on!

-Pokémon Red follows the first season of the cartoon quite closely, you fight the same people, in the same gyms, and do stuff that generally happened in season 1, thankfully without that sodding Team Rocket motto, woithout Pikachu and Ash doing nothing but FAIL, and the creepyness of Misty (13 year old girl in hot pants)!
+Pokémon Red follows the first season of the cartoon quite closely, you fight the same people, in the same gyms, and do stuff that generally happened in season 1, thankfully without that sodding Team Rocket motto, without Pikachu and Ash doing nothing but FAIL, or the creepyness of Misty.

 Personally, I don’t care for collecting them all, but each to their own.